mapama247/WordFreq/README.md

 ### Second command line parameter
 Three possible ways of displaying the final output:

--a All valid words are printed in alphabetic increasing order followed by the frequency of that word (how many times that word occurred).
+-a All valid words are printed in alphabetic increasing order followed by the frequency of that word.

 -f All valid words are printed in decreasing frequency.

 -o Print all valid words in the same order they appear in the original file.
 An additional argument (N) is given to specify the maximum length of each sentence.

 ## Execution Examples
 ```